mapbox/mapbox-vision-ios/README.md

 To set up the Vision SDK you will need to download the SDK, install the frameworks relevant to your project, and complete a few configuration steps.

-You can find all details at [Getting Started page](https://docs.mapbox.com/ios/vision/overview/getting-started/).
+You can find all the details at the [Getting Started page](https://docs.mapbox.com/ios/vision/overview/#getting-started/).

 # Documentation

-Find the latest version of the documentation, API reference or get familiar with Vision SDK through a series of tutorials at [Vision SDK page](https://docs.mapbox.com/ios/vision).
+Find the latest version of the documentation, API reference or get familiar with Vision SDK through a series of tutorials at [Vision SDK docs page](https://docs.mapbox.com/ios/vision).

 # Contributing